-At the end of the first two-year period, the appropriate chief elected officials (CEOs) and the Board will review the local plan and prepare and submit modifications to reflect changes in the labor market and economic conditions, factors affecting the implementation of the plan, changes in financing, changes to the structure of the Board, and/or the need to revise strategies to meet local performance goals.
+At the end of the first two-year period, the Board reviewed the local plan according to Workforce Development Letter 18-22 dated September 21, 2022.
+Updates and modifications to reflect changes in the labor market and economic conditions are highlighted herein including any other factors affecting the implementation of the plan, and/or the need to revise strategies to meet local performance goals.

 Afterwards, the Texas Workforce Investment Council (TWIC) is charged under Texas Government Code §§2308.101(5), 2308.302(a), and 2308.304(a)(b)(4) and the Workforce Innovation and Opportunity Act of 2014 (WIOA) (Public Law 113-128) with recommending the plans and subsequent updates to the Governor for final approval.
-TWIC reviews each Board Plan to ensure that local goals and objectives are consistent with the statewide goals and objectives in the system strategic plan, The Texas Workforce System Strategic Plan FY 2016-FY 2023 (2020 Update).
+TWIC reviews each Board Plan to ensure that local goals and objectives (including any updates) are consistent with the statewide goals and objectives in the system strategic plan, The Texas Workforce System Strategic Plan FY 2016-FY 2023 (and any subsequent updates).